Which country is cheaper, Portugal or Switzerland?

 Below we will examine the differences and similarities between Switzerland and Portugal.
 With this information, you can decide for yourself which place is better for your next trip.

-With a variety of museums, monuments, and historical sights, a trip to Switzerland can be an interesting and educational experience.
+Visitors can fill many days exploring the museums and attractions around Switzerland.
 Multiple cities offer plenty of opportunities to explore museums.
 Basel, for example, is known as the city of museums because it offers so many from art to culture to toys to science.
 Bern, Geneva, Zurich, and Lucerne also have museums of all types, whether they showcase art, history, technology, or culture.
 There's a museum for everyone here.

-You'll find a good number of museums and monuments packed into Portugal.
+Portugal offers many unique museums, sights, and landmarks that will make for a memorable trip.
 The big cities and smaller towns both offer plenty of museums of all types, from art and history to science and family-friendly museums.
 In Lisbon, don't miss the National Azulejo Museum to see the history and art of these unique glazed tiles.
 MUDE teaches visitors all about design, while MAAT covers art, architecture, and technology in a way that feels like a modern art museum mixed with modern science.
 For a local musical experience, check out the Fado Museum, or for international history don't miss the Maritime Museum which is dedicated to the famous Portuguese explorers who set sail across the oceans.
 Dozens more are found around the city, too.
 In Porto, don't miss the Serralves Contemporary Art Museum, the Museum of the Holocaust, the Tram Museum, and the World of Wine.
 This last one is actually 5 different museums focusing on not just wine, but also the agricultural production of wine, cork, and chocolate and their impacts on Portuguese society and history.
 The Pink Palace is fun for kids and adults alike, as the theme is Rose Wine with a variety of humorous selfie spots.
 The Chocolate Museum is always a favorite, too.
 Finally, a variety of port and wine cellars are found on the riverfront which offer museum-like tour experiences to see where and how the wines are made.
 Elsewhere in Portugal, you should see the astronomical observatory near Monsaraz, the Universo de Memorias Joao Carlos Abreu in Funchal, and the Museu de Portimao.

 Lisbon: World renowned landmarks include St. George's Castle, Jerónimos monastery, the Belém Tower, Santa Justa Lift, and countless world class museums.

-You'll find fairly similar levels of culture, arts, and history when visiting both Switzerland and Portugal.
+You'll find great culture, arts, and history when visiting both Switzerland and Portugal.

-Switzerland also offers a huge number of beautiful small towns with plenty of sights and activities.
+Since Switzerland offers plenty of small towns and villages with a variety of activities, it attracts plenty of visitors, too.
 Small towns with a charming atmosphere and stunning views are what Switzerland is all about.
 In the Alps, visitors will find no shortage of gorgeous mountainside villages with traditional Swiss architecture, mountain vistas, and plenty of surrounding activities.
 For example, check out Murren or Lauterbrunnen near Interlaken, or Stein am Rhein, or Zermatt.
 And in the winter they are just as beautiful as in the summer.

-As Portugal is a destination with many small towns and villages, visitors also come to explore the sights and local activities.
+Portugal is a great destination to visit small towns and villages just waiting to be explored.
 In addition to the charming towns inland, almost the entire coastline is dotted with charming small towns, many of which were fishing villages in the past.
 While some of these costal towns have grown into modern beach resorts, others still have their historical charm with nearby churches, castles, and harbors.
 Many inland towns in the hills still retain their charm, especially those located in beautiful mountain areas.
 Some of the best places to visit are Sintra with its castle, Marvão in the Alentejo, Amarante in the north, Monsanto with its castle ruins, and Pinhão in the Douro River valley surrounded by vineyards.

-Switzerland has a huge number of terrific restaurants.
+Switzerland has a number of nationally recognized food spots and restaurants.
 Of course, you can't visit without tasting the fondue.
 But Swiss food goes beyond cheese, as you'll also find great steaks, fresh fruits and vegetables, and an influx of German, French, and Italian cuisine at local restaurants.

-Dining out in Portugal is an experience not to be missed.
+With its innovative style combined with traditional elements, Portugal makes for a great culinary experience.
 As a coastal nation, seafood here is fantastic, but it's not the only type of cuisine available.
 Popular traditional dishes begin with the small but famous custard tart known as Pastel de Nata.
 It's easy to get them at bakeries and street vendors.
 If fish is what you're after, try the bacalhau (salted cod), or any of the other terrific cod dishes such as a bras where it is mixed in with potatoes and eggs in a casserole.
 It's also popular to have cod (or other fish) fried, sautéed, or boiled along with potatoes and other veggies.
 Octopus is another favorite which you should try, as it's usually boiled or steamed and served with olive oil and potatoes.
 If you seek land food, try the Iberian black pork, the duck rice, or the Francesinha, which is a meat and cheese sandwich with an interesting variety of ham and pork.
 In addition to the traditional dishes, you'll find plenty of other European cuisines in restaurants around the nation, as well as global dishes.
 So, there's something for everyone.
 The local breads and cheeses are terrific, and it's quite easy to grab a breakfast at a local bakery or sit down for an affordable, casual, and delicious meal almost anywhere in Portugal.

-Portugal has plenty to do after the sun goes down.
+Many people head to Portugal for the nightlife scene.
 Lisbon and Porto both have very active nightlife scenes.
 In Lisbon, the city center is full of bars and nightclubs that come alive after the crowds enjoy dinner at a variety of restaurants and cafes.
 Theater productions are also popular in Lisbon.
 In Porto, you'll find plenty of activities centered around wine and port, naturally.
 Also, the city center here has a large number of bars and dance clubs.
 The downtown area of Porto has seen a significant resurgence of bars and clubs at night in recent years.
 Other smaller cities, especially around resort areas, can have a vibrant nightlife scene, especially during the busy summer months.

 Albufeira: It's probably the most infamous party destination in the Algarve and it won't disappoint.
 During the peak summer months you'll find the streets around the popular "Strip" filled with tourists and party-goers.
 There are hen and stag parties, backpackers, and drunken travelers out for a good time.
 The Strip has become so popular that there are now bars and clubs on the adjacent streets as well.
 If you're not staying in the area, you'll likely want to take a taxi, as it's a couple kilometers outside of the town center.

-Switzerland is a popular resort destination that attracts visitors from everywhere.
+There are plenty of resorts in Switzerland to choose from.
 Ski resorts are common here, as Switzerland offers world-class skiing and snowboarding in the winter months.
 Many of these resorts also offer luxurious amenities such as indoor pools and spas, nice restaurants, kids' activities, and more.
 You can also find some resorts and luxury hotels on the shores of the larger lakes.

 Faro: Popular resorts include Vila Vita Parc Resort and Spa, Conrad Algarve, and Tivoli Carvoeiro.